sayyid5416/pyinstaller/README.md

 ### 💠 Executable uploads
   - You can control if generated executable needs to be uploaded as artifact.
   - You can choose a name of your liking.
+  - You can also customise the level of compression for the archive.
   - Specify the artifact name in `inputs.upload_exe_with_name: <name-here>`.